lambdacms/lambdacms/README.md

 /admin         AdminHomeRedirectR    GET
 ```

+And remove `/auth   AuthR   Auth   getAuth`.

 #### Modify the `config/settings.yml` file

 Add the following line, which sets the email address for an admin user account
-that is created (and activated) in case no admin user exists:
+that is created (and activated) in case no user exists:

 ```
-admin: <your email address>
+admin: "_env:LAMBDACMS_ADMIN:<your email address>"
 ```

 #### Modify the `Settings.hs` file